 - 2 to 4 tablespoons honey, to taste

-1 Combine the coffee and the water: Combine the ground coffee and the water in a 2-quart glass jar.
+Combine the ground coffee and the water in a 2-quart glass jar.
 Stir a few times to make sure the grounds are evenly saturated with water.

-2 Steep for 12 hours (overnight): Cover the jar and steep for about 12 hours, either on the counter or in the fridge.
+Cover the jar and steep for about 12 hours, either on the counter or in the fridge.

-3 Strain the coffee: Line a strainer with cheesecloth or a flour sack cloth and place over a large bowl or measuring cup.
+Line a strainer with cheesecloth or a flour sack cloth and place over a large bowl or measuring cup.
 Pour the coffee through the strainer.

-4 Store the coffee: Transfer the coffee to a small jar and store in the fridge for up to a week.
+Transfer the coffee to a small jar and store in the fridge for up to a week.

-5 Make the chai-spiced creamer: In a small sauce pan, combine the milk and all the spices.
+In a small sauce pan, combine the milk and all the spices.
 Bring to a gentle simmer.